PG Diploma (Postgraduate Diploma) Applied Neuropsychology (Bristol based)Find a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 This degree supports those who wish to pursue a career in clinical psychology or clinical neuropsychology.
-It delivers core skills which will enhance prospects of employment as an assistant psychologist, applications to undertake training in clinical psychology and those who wish to undertake clinical research in an academic environment.
+It delivers core skills that will enhance your career prospects: as an assistant psychologist, for those applying for training in clinical psychology, and those wishing to undertake clinical research in an academic environment.
 It also provides continuing professional development to anyone who is already working in a clinical setting and is seeking specialist training to work with patients with neuropsychological defects.

 Find out more about becoming a student at Bristol, and the support we offer to international students.